amerson8/eersteProject/README.md

-Dit is mijn eerste project.
+Dit was mijn eerste project.
 En hier is mijn toevoeging.